 Amenities at nearly 100 stops on the KPNWT include parking, kayak and paddleboard rentals, restrooms, overnight moorage and camping.
 Many are also close to hotels, restaurants and microbreweries.
 Explore a segment of the trails for a day trip or string together several for a multi-day journey.
 While the trails are accessible to all boaters, they are designed to enhance the experience of visitors in human-powered and beachable crafts, such as kayaks, paddleboards, canoes, rowing shells and dragon boats.
 Click here for a downloadable map.

-The trails follow the shorelines of Bainbridge Island and the Key Peninsula, as well as the Kitsap Peninsula, and include recently added stops at Skansie Brothers Park in Gig Harbor and the Port of Allyn in Mason County.
+The water trails follow the shorelines of Bainbridge Island and the Key Peninsula, as well as the Kitsap Peninsula, and include recently added stops at Skansie Brothers Park in Gig Harbor and the Port of Allyn in Mason County.

 Tour any section of the trails and you’re guaranteed breathtaking views of Mt.
 Rainier and the Olympic Mountains, frequent sightings of soaring bald eagles and great blue herons, and friendly interest from harbor seals.
 If you’re lucky, you might even see an orca or two.